swatlab/ml-framework-bugs/auto-launcher/README.md

 ```
 You can put this into your shell init file to allow quicker access.
 Ex: if using bash, you can put this file into your `~/.bash_aliases` or `~/.bashrc`.

+## Building base docker container
+Let's take the example of PyTorch.
+We will create a docker image with the proper dependencies with the following command:
+`sudo docker build --tag pytorch90builder --file configs/PyTorch/Dockerfile_cuda90_builder build_contexts/pytorch/`
+The `--tag` is whatever tag you'd like (but make sure that when you run the container it is the proper name)
+The second argument is the build context.

 ## Launching a container for building
 We want our container to have access to nvidia-devices so we run with the following options:
 1. `--runtime=nvidia` to have access to gpu